-Dental implants provide patients with a range of long-term oral and overall health benefits.
-Patients with dental implants enjoy restored function to the bite, improved speech, and normal chewing ability.
-Dental implants also help prevent damage to surrounding teeth, additional tooth loss, and bone recession in the jaw.
+Dental implants provide patients with various long-term oral and overall health benefits.
+Patients with dental implants enjoy restored function to the bite, improved speech, and average chewing ability.
+Dental implants also help prevent damage to the remaining natural teeth, additional tooth loss, and bone loss in the jaw.

-- Prevents jaw recession
+- Prevents jaw bone loss

 - Promotes bone regeneration